jflaxman's avatar

 Current Residence: Hobart, Tasmania

-deviantWEAR sizing preference: L
+deviantWEAR sizing preference: XL

 Print preference: Varies